valfulton/Atlantic-ADSHADE-Peace/README.md

 The template includes the following code for the Worker Agent:

 1. Account derivation - derives a unique key (a NEAR Account) in the TEE instance.
 This key is in memory and inside the TEE, unable to be exfiltrated, verifiable by code inspection and the SHA256 hash of the docker image.
-1. `register_worke` - a TEE's remote attestation, including the Phala checksum and Docker image codehash are submitted to the Smart Contract from the TEE's derived account and verified by the contract.
+1. `register_worker` - a TEE's remote attestation, including the Phala checksum and Docker image codehash are submitted to the Smart Contract from the TEE's derived account and verified by the contract.
 1. `get_worker` - a convenience method to return the checksum for the Phala attestation explorer and the codehash of the docker image the Worker Agent is running.
 1. `is_verified_by_codehash(codehash)` - an example method which checks a Worker Agent is registered in the contract with the provided codehash matching the argument. **One example of how we can protect smart contract methods by only allowing access to registered Worker Agents with the correct code.**